-A key city office building housing a major federal department has been sold for $300 million.
+A key city office building housing a major federal department has been sold for a record $335 million.

 Charter Hall, in partnership with Singapore sovereign wealth fund GIC, has added 50 Marcus Clarke Street to its growing portfolio of Canberra office properties.

-South Korean fund manager Mirae Asset Global Investments has taken a $21 million loss on the deal after buying the property for $321 million from Singapore-based CIMB in 2017.
+South Korean fund manager Mirae Asset Global Investments bought the property for $321 million from Singapore-based CIMB in 2017.

 The 12-storey building with 40,000 square metres of lettable space currently houses the Department of Education, Skills and Employment, but it is actively looking for a new, bigger site to accommodate all its staff when the lease expires in 2025, a factor that influenced the result.